prikhi/pencil/README.md

 You will need version 36 or higher of `firefox` to run Pencil as a Firefox Extension.
 Linux users will need version 36 of either `firefox`, `iceweasel` or `xulrunner`.
-The Windows installer has everything you need in the built-in.
+The Windows installer has everything you need built-in.

 ## Install